Unispace365/ds_cinder/doc/Dynamic Interfaces.md

     3. size: Only adjusts the size of children, but does not modify their position.
 Useful to constrain some elements to a size, but keep them at a particular position
     4. <any other value>: None, does no layout of children.
 * **layout_spacing**: For LayoutSprite only, a float that sets the spacing between all elements. layout_spacing="10.0"
+* **overall_alignment**: For LayoutSprite, allows you to align the contents to Top, Left, Center, Right, Middle or Bottom inside the layout

 Text Parameters (valid for Text and MultilineText Sprites)
 ------------------------------------------------------------